 You have to make it easy for potential clients/employers to contact you.
 After all, isn't that the end goal?
 All you need to do to ensure people can get in touch with you is add an online contact form, an email, a phone number, and even an address.
 Also, don't forget to connect your social media networks to your website.

 How to Create a Personal Website with Ucraft

-Now that you are about to set off on a quest to find the best way to present yourself to the world, let Ucraft website builder be your ally and help you build your personal website without having to write a single line of code.
+Now that you are about to set off on a quest to find the best way to present yourself to the world, let the Ucraft website builder be your ally and help you build your website without writing a single line of code.
 The first thing you need to do is go to the homepage and click the "Try For Free" button.

 From here, you can select the option to edit, hide, delete this block or change its background.

 If you want to change your background, go to Background settings and click the X button in the upper-right corner of the current image.
 You can either browse files from your computer or open media to access free stock photos provided by Unsplash.
 Take advantage of the latter option and choose the best images for your website.